ALGER0221/ALGER0221/README.md

+Hello everyone
-Hi my name is Alger!
-I am a robot and drone fanatic.
+I am a robot, drone, and motorcycle enthusiast.
-I'm still learning the advanced technology of the robot operating system.
+I'm still a student, and I'm gradually learning related skills in the field of robotics.
-While researching, I have successively completed 7 kinds of robots applied in different situations.
-I can't wait to share it with you!
-Please give me some time to sort out, and I will release my design concepts one after another.
+With the robot operating system, I have developed seven robots that can be used in different environments during the period of college.
+This is also the first time that I share my robotics and electricity circuit design for everyone to use, and I will continually update my page early.
+I hope to show you the complete work shortly cheers!